DS-RF/Yambo_examples/README.md

  <---> [05] Memory Overview
  <---> [06] Game Over & Game summary
 ```
 Then it is necessary to reduce symmetries.
+For thet, we generate input file for *ypp*:
+> ypp -y
-Generate input file for *ypp* and add y component of electric field and uncomment RmTimeRev:
+and in the input file we add y component of electric field and uncomment RmTimeRev:
 ```
 fixsyms                      # [R] Reduce Symmetries
 % Efield1